 Last, but by no means least, is Tom’s wife Beth.
 While Beth has been a big supporter of Tom and the Hand and Flowers, she is an accomplished sculptor.

 The Hand and Flowers is not Tom’s only pub, he owns and runs two others in Marlow – the Butcher’s Tap being the most recently opened.
-The Coach, headed by Nick Beardshaw and in at number five on the Top 50 Gastropubs list, achieved its first Michelin star in 2017.
+The Coach, formerly headed by Nick Beardshaw and also on the Top 50 Gastropubs list, achieved its first Michelin star in 2017.

 Back to the Hand and Flowers, though.
 Dishes you can expect from Tom’s team include warm Ploughman’s cheese tart with ‘lamb porchetta’, crispy haggis and pickle for starters from the a la carte menu.

 Also available on the current a la carte menu is lovage soup with Bramley Apple, smoked eel, and ham and cheese tortellini; slow cooked duck breast with duck, beetroot tart, roasted plum and girolles; and half beer roast chicken with celeriac royale, truffle mayonnaise, mushroom crunch and oak gravy.

 And to finish, milk toffee tart with ‘Old English Spice’ and rhubarb sorbet; Hand and Flowers chocolate and ale cake with salted caramel and muscovado ice cream; and bitter orange soufflé with frosted sourdough, plum pudding ice cream and Drambuie custard.